Cliff College cookies policy

 You may be able to apply for funds towards the cost of this professional development programme from your church or employer.
 There is also a discount available for students supported by their local Methodist church or circuit; please contact enquiries@cliffcollege.ac.uk for more information.

-Applications for this programme are open now - apply here!
 If you have any questions about the course or would like to speak to someone before applying, please contact enquiries@cliffcollege.ac.uk.
+Our admissions policy and appeals procedure can be found at the bottom of this page.

 This programme is a part-time programme with students taking one unit each term over a two year period.
 Students can start in September, January or March as these units do not need to be taken in a particular order.
 Please specify in the application form in which year you intend to commence your studies.